The pregnancy test is a tool able to ascertain (diagnose) the occurred conception (Video) in case of a delay in the onset of menstruation.

 In general, for quantities of βhCG lower than 5 milli-International Units per milliliter (mUI / ml) the test is considered negative and pregnancy is excluded, which is, however, certain when the values exceed 25mUI / ml.

-However, since analytical laboratories can use different methods, it is good to check the reference values (range) contained in the response.
+However, as analytical laboratories can use different methods, it is good to check the reference values (range) contained in the response.

 Urine tests are slightly less reliable and can sometimes give so-called results false negatives (negative results while, on the other hand, the pregnancy is in progress) and, albeit very rarely, false positives (positive results when, on the other hand, pregnancy is absent).